Florian-Thomas/chess_game/README.md

 The maximum allowed time for the AI turn needs to be specified at the beginning of the game.
 ## Run

+You need to have Java installed on your computer.

 To launch the game, run:

 ```